How Do You Record a Podcast: 3 Proven Methods to Use

 It’s crucial to check if the software supports local and multi-track recording.
 The software should also let you invite remote guests and record videos.
 Plus, it should have a mobile app to record podcasts with your phone.

-Examples of recording software are Audacity, PodBean, and Spotify for Podcasters.
+Examples of podcast recording software include Audacity, SquadCast, and Spotify for Podcasters.

 4. Camera

 While modern phones have decent podcast filming capabilities, you might still need an external camera.
-When choosing your camera, check the resolution and the portability.
+Today, even your phones can record surprisingly good podcast video, but as a podcaster, you would still need an external camera for a more consistent setup and better video quality.
+When choosing a camera, consider video resolution and portability.

-Got all the equipment set; let’s proceed to how to record podcast audio.
+Got all the equipment set?
+Let’s move on to how to record podcast audio.

 How to Record a Podcast